Ethenone: Properties

-Ethenone is a highly reactive gas (at standard conditions) and has a sharp irritating odour.
-It is only reasonably stable at low temperatures (−80 °C).
-It must therefore always be prepared for each use and processed immediately, otherwise a dimerization to diketene occurs or it reacts to polymers that are difficult to handle.
-The polymer content formed during the preparation is reduced, for example, by adding sulfur dioxide to the ketene gas.
-Because of its cumulative double bonds, ethenone is highly reactive and reacts in an addition reaction H-acidic compounds to the corresponding acetic acid derivatives.
-It does for example react with water to acetic acid or with primary or secondary amines to the corresponding acetamides.
+Ethenone is a highly reactive gas (at standard conditions) and has a sharp, irritating odour.
+It is reasonably stable only at low temperatures (−80 °C).
+It must therefore always be prepared for each use and processed immediately, otherwise a dimerization to diketene occurs, or polymers are formed that are difficult to handle.
+Its polymerization can be reduced by adding sulfur dioxide.
+Because of its cumulative double bonds, it adds readily to H-acidic compounds, reacting with water, for example, to form acetic acid, and with primary or secondary amines to yield the corresponding acetamides.

 Preparation

-In industrial chemistry, ketene is produced by the dehydration reaction of acetic acid: